-Strategic planning provides your business with a roadmap that takes it from your starting point to achieving your vision.
-Your business vision should be about you, your business and what you want to achieve within a set time-frame.
+Strategic planning helps your business build a roadmap that takes it from your starting point to achieving your vision.
+Your business vision should be about you, your business and what you want to achieve within a set timeframe.

 Once you’ve crafted a vision that represents your goals, it’s time to start strategizing.
 A SWOT analysis helps you to formulate your strategy by looking at realities both inside your business and in your external business environment.
-Your SWOT analysis consists of:
+Read on to find out what a SWOT analysis is, why your small business needs a SWOT analysis and how to use it.

 - What are your advantages in your market?